sudo-jtcsec/pyinteractsh/README.md

 Creates a unique interactsh URL and poll it for interactions

-- use create_instance() to create an object to use for polling
+- use create_instance() to create an object to use for polling - optionally, call it with a hostname value to register with your own interactsh isntance
 - use poll() to poll instance at desired interval to retrieve JSON object of interaction
 - use deregister() to cleanup an instance